USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

 of files and 60% of lines of code.
 EPA will provide a software testing report documenting the results tests and testing metrics.
-Additionally, EPA will manually evaluate the software release before public distribution and perform cross-platform portability tests.
+Additionally, EPA will manually evaluate the software release before public distribution while also coordinating and collborating with the community to other needed tests and reviews, e.g., perform cross-platform portability tests.
 EPA staff will also review all updates to user manuals.

 Data Acquisition and Management